roc-lang/roc/compiler/str/README.md

 ## Unique lists

-**TODO**: here, talk about how the refcount `usize` slot is repurposed to be a `capacity: usize` slot.
-Shared lists never need capacity because they're never mutated in place, and unique lists never need a refcount because they're always unique.
+If uniqueness typing tells us that a list is Unique, we know two things about it:

+1. It doesn't need a refcount, because nothing else ever references it.
+2. It can be mutated in-place.

-If I call `List.append list1 list2`, and `list1` is unique, then we'll attempt to append `list2`'s contents in-place into `list1`.
+One of the in-place mutations that can happen to a list is that its length can increase.
+For example, if I call `List.append list1 list2`, and `list1` is unique, then we'll attempt to append `list2`'s contents in-place into `list1`.

+Calling `List.append` on a Shared list results in allocating a new chunk of heap memory large enough to hold both lists (with a fresh refcount, since nothing is referencing the new memory yet), then copying the contents of both lists into the new memory, and finally decrementing the refcount of the old memory.

+Calling `List.append` on a Unique list can potentially be done in-place instead.

+First, `List.append` repurposes the `usize` slot normally used to store refcount, and stores a `capacity` counter in there instead of a refcount.
+(After all, unique lists don't need to be refcounted.)
+A list's capacity refers to how many elements the list *can* hold given the memory it has allocated to it, which is always guaranteed to be at least as many as its length.

-This will mean we first check to see if `list1.capacity <= list1.length + list2.length`.
+When calling `List.append list1 list2` on a unique `list1`, first we'll check to see if `list1.capacity <= list1.length + list2.length`.
 If it is, then we can copy in the new values without needing to allocate more memory for `list1`.

-However, if there is not enough capacity to fit both lists, or if `list1` is shared (meaning in-place mutation is not allowed), then we have to allocate a new chunk of heap memory large enough to hold both (with a fresh refcount, since nothing is referencing htis new memory yet), then copy the contents of both lists into the new memory, and finally decrement the refcount of the old memory.
+If there is not enough capacity to fit both lists, then we can try to call [`realloc`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/realloc?view=vs-2019) to hopefully extend the size of our allocated memory.
+If `realloc` succeeds (meaning there happened to be enough free memory right after our current allocation), then we update `capacity` to reflect the new amount of space, and move on.

+If `realloc` fails, then we have to fall back on the same "allocate new memory and copy everything" strategy that we do with shared lists.

-When this happens, the size of the new chunk of heap memory will be an exact fit to the contents of both lists.
-If you want, you can use `List.reserve` to guarantee more capacity in anticipation of future additions. (`List.reserve` works like Rust's [`Vec::reserve`](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.reserve).)
+When you have a way to anticipate that a list will want to grow incrementally to a certain size, you can avoid such extra allocations by using `List.reserve` to guarantee more capacity up front. (`List.reserve` works like Rust's [`Vec::reserve`](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.reserve).)

 > **Note:** Calling `List.reserve 0 myList` will have no effect on a Unique list, but on a Shared list it will clone `myList` and return a Unique one.
 If you want to do a bunch of in-place mutations on a list, but it's currently Shared, calling `List.reserve 0` on it to get a Unique clone could actually be an effective performance optimization!